karelplanken/kde/powershell/powershell_install_windows.md

 ## Installing PowerShell

-Since Windows comes with Windows PowerShell, you can install [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) using winget.
+Since Windows comes with Windows PowerShell, you can install [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) using WinGet.

 1. From within a Windows PowerShell or a Command Prompt (cmd) terminal:

     ```powershell
-    winget search Microsoft.PowerShell
+    winget search -e --id Microsoft.PowerShell
     ```

-    from the list, pick the latest non preview version and copy the ID:
+    from the list, pick the latest non preview version and copy the ID.

-2. Install PowerShell using the ID
+2. Install PowerShell using the ID:

     ```powershell
-    winget install -id Microsoft.PowerShell --source winget
+    winget install -e --id Microsoft.PowerShell --source winget
     ```

-3. Verify the install with:
+3. After restaring the Windows Terminal, verify the install with:

     ```powershell
     pwsh --version
     ```

+    or even better, just start PowerShell and run the same command in there.

 If the installation was successful you can launch PowerShell from the start menu.
-Once Windows Terminal is installed, I plan to set PowerShell as the default profile.
+Once Windows Terminal is installed, which probably is already the case since Windows 11 comes with Windows Terminal, I plan to set PowerShell as the default profile.
+I'l come back to that later.

 ## Configuring Execution Policy